morelmiles/fcctrivia/README.md

 Prerequisites: [Node.js](http://nodejs.org/)

-Fork this project to your GitHub account (Fork button is on this project in the top menu).
+Fork this project to your GitHub account (Fork button is in this project in the top menu).

 ```bash
 # On Windows run cmd command and then clone the forked project